coveo/source.coveo.com/_posts/2017-04-07-create-module-terraform.md

    source = "./serurity-group" # <-- relative path to our module folder }
 ```
-Done.
-Test a plan you will see the creation of a security group.
+Test a plan, you should see the creation of a security group.
 The source variable can be a local directory, a git or mercurial repo, http urls, s3 bucket.
 If you use repo you can specify a branch, commit, tag(version), etc.

 We have a module but it is note really modular.
 The best will be to add some variables.
-Let's do some change to have a name like we want.
+Let's do some changes to have a name like we want.

 First our infra.tf.
-We add argument in our module call
+We add argument in our module definition.
 ```bash
 # infra.tf
  module "security_group" {